 We consider that it is necessary in all circumstances to act in the best financial interests of the Scheme's members, and expect our investment managers to take account of financially material considerations (including climate change and other ESG considerations) to the appropriate extent.
-However, from time to time we review how their managers are taking account of these issues in practice.
+However, from time to time we review how the managers are taking account of these issues in practice.
 We encourage our managers to improve their practices where appropriate.

+We influence the Scheme's approach to ESG and other financially material factors through our investment strategy and manager selection decisions.
 We seek to appoint managers that have appropriate skills and processes to manage ESG risks appropriately.
 As part of any decision as to whether to invest with a manager, we will consider how ESG factors are addressed by the manager.